Skip to main content

 1. Fallback: Doc can be used as a fallback mechanism for unidentified queries for the bot.
 When the bot is not able to understand the query from the intent, it goes as a fallback to document search and fetches the response from the uploaded doc.

-• On the Studio landing page, click Document Search.
+• On the Automation landing page, click Document Search.

 • Enable the toggle button next to Actions.